Bengals Are In Prime Position To Continue Their Offseason Roll In 2022 NFL Draft - CLNS Media

 Trent McDuffie, CB, Washington

-Andrew Booth, CB, Clemson
+Andrew Booth Jr., CB, Clemson

-Kaiir Elam, CB, Clemson
+Kaiir Elam, CB, Florida

 Lewis Cine, S, Georgia